HilscherAutomation/netPI-netx-programming-examples/README.md

 There is a discrepancy between netPI's system clock and the time the executeables/object files have been generated.
 Call `make clean` and remove the executeable.
 Then start the compilation process again.
 Make also sure you have set netPI's system clock correctly.

+##### Changing the default IO size of 10 bytes input and 4 bytes output

+All three examples configure a process data input length of 10 bytes and an output length 4 bytes.
+The provided electronic data sheets for the master/controller engineering software match exactly to this example size.

+If a different IO length is required you have to adjust the length in the file `/includes/App.h` in the structures APP_INPUT_DATA_T and APP_OUTPUT_DATA_T accordingly.
+Please take into account that there is a limit of maximum allowed IO length.
+This limit can be found in each of the three programming manuals provided in the folder ./manuals.

+Afterwards recompile and start the new examples to become effective.
+Make sure you also modify the device description files and reload them into the master/contoller engineering software to sychronize the project with the new physical setup.

 ##### Starting the executables

 To start the compiled examples call the following executeables in the pi home directory